All Episodes

-He's scouting uh potential uh potential healthcare systems, alternative healthcare systems around the planet.
+He's scouting potential healthcare systems, alternative healthcare systems around the planet.

 We've had people trying to guess which healthcare system.

-I think New Zealand is in the lead, New Zealand.
+I think New Zealand is in the lead.

-Whereas in Vancouver when they had the Olympics, they said uh when the Olympics were there a few weeks ago, they announced beforehand we're not gonna do elective surgery in if you you may have had, you may have been waiting three years for your hip replacement uh and you were gonna get it uh and you were gonna get it in Vancouver uh during the Olympics.
+You may have been waiting three years for your hip replacement and you were going to get it and you were going to get it in Vancouver during the Olympics.

-Unfortunately, we didn't know about this Olympics thing, so we now postpone it for another three years because we'll be uh focusing on uh luge accidents or whatever.
+Unfortunately, we didn't know about this Olympics thing, so we now postpone it for another three years because we'll be focusing on luge accidents or whatever.

 So luge trauma.